MatteoGobbiF/GeoPre/README.md

   - Supports multiple methods: QA bands, scene classification layers (SCL), probability bands, and OmniCloudMask AI-based detection.
   - Optionally mask cloud shadows for improved accuracy.

+- **Water Masking** (NEW in v0.3.0):
+  - Mask water bodies in Sentinel-2 and Landsat imagery using the NDWI index.
+  - Tries to automatically detects relevant bands (Green/NIR).

 - **Band Stacking**:
   - Stack multiple raster bands from a folder into a single multi-band raster for analysis.
   - Supports automatic band detection and resampling for different resolutions.